samuelzyx/JavaPractices/QuestionsInterview/MockInterviewQuestions/QuestionsJava8.md

 Javascript core

 What is a lambda expresion and gives a example of use?
-Lambda expressions are methods without access name, without datatype return or receive params datatype gives the opportunity to use program functional, that are more readeable, clean
+Lambda expressions are methods without access name, without datatype return or receive params datatype and also gives the opportunity to use program functional, that are more readeable, clean

+And yes like a example:

-Yes we can implement a lambda to compare two elements inside of the method (a,b){
+We can implement a lambda expresion to compare two elements inside of the method (a,b){
     if(a>b){
         return a;